victorokech/cloudinary-video-slideshow/README.md

   //Verification
   $verified = SignatureVerifier::verifyNotificationSignature(json_encode($request), $request->header('X-Cld-Timestamp'), $request->header('X-Cld-Signature'));

-  // If the signature is verified get the secure url to our slideshow if ($verified) {
+  // If the signature is verified get the secureUrl to our slideshow if ($verified) {
     $secureUrl = $request->secure_url;